Environmental Education, Return to Home Page

 Environment or Ecology educational courses leading to formal, recognizable qualifications are offered throughout the UK.
 They cover a wide range of subject areas and the range is expanding as the importance of sustainability becomes more accepted.
 Additionally there are numerous special non-formal courses.

-In total, there are hundreds, if not thousands of courses or modules on offer, and we do not provide comprehensive cover of all of them.
-We focus mainly on postgraduate and specialist courses, available to students in the UK, since UCAS caters for undergraduates.
+In total, there are hundreds, if not thousands of courses or modules on offer, and we do not provide comprehensive cover of them.
+We focus more on postgraduate and specialist courses, available to students in the UK, since UCAS caters for undergraduates.

 Apart from the environment the other areas of focus which the idea encapsulates are threefold.
 They are: Making humanitarian social progress, Making efficient use of natural resources and Maintaining high levels of economic growth and employment.